Skip to content

 3. Go to Advanced > Labs.

-4. Click Open > Beta features.
+4. Click Open under Beta features.

 Upload a routes file in Ghost

-Note: upload routes.yaml after uploading the theme zip
+Note: Upload routes.yaml after uploading the theme zip

 Content Structure (⚑ Required)